Booking.com: best prices

 Peschici is a small town on the top of a cliff-promontory that rises to more than 100 meters above the Adriatic Sea, overlooking the bay below.
-Towards the north of the Puglia region in south-eastern Italy it is both a seaside resort town and a place of great historical interest.
+It is both a seaside resort town and a place of great historical interest.

 The Church of the Purgatory is also known as "Santa Maria del Suffragio", and was formerly used by the nearby Benedictine Abbey of Calena as an ossuary.
 There is a large painting on the church ceiling representing 'Purgatory, Heaven and Hell', and there are also two skulls, a stone lintel and another wooden doorway, a symbol of all 'churches of the Purgatory' and the cult of the dead.

 Also worth a visit at Peschici is the The Shrine of Our Lady of Loreto, built between the 16th and 17th centuries on a site where the Virgin appeared to a group of fishermen who then miraculously survived a violent storm.